tugberkgoc/foundation-notes/05 Introduction to JavaScript.md

 - Prevents the declaration of global variables.
 - Exceptions are thrown rather than the script fail silently.
 - Prevents duplicate property and parameter names (more on this later).

-For the above reasone

-Use the **terminal** to run the script by entering `node todo.js`.
-Once running you can use the `add` command to add new items to the list and the `list` command to print out the list items.
-The final command will terminate the application.

 ### 2.3 Importing a Package or Module